 Note: From May through October, two-hour guided canoe trips on Taskinas Creek may be arranged on weekdays and on some weekends for groups of 10 or more.

-Estuaries Day, September.
+Canoe and Kayak Sock Burning, April.
+Estuaries Day, August.
 Harvest Day, mid-October.
 Click here to view park events festivals, workshops and interpretive programs.

 NEARBY ATTRACTIONS: Colonial Williamsburg, Jamestown Island and Yorktown offer extensive opportunities for history and touring.
 Williamsburg Pottery, Lightfoot and Williamsburg Area Outlet Shops on Route 60 offer shopping opportunities.
 Busch Gardens, Water Country, Go-Karts Plus (miniature golf, etc.), Williamsburg Winery, etc., offer many opportunities for a range of entertainment.
 There are several restaurants, hotels and campground accommodations in the area.